volcengine/verl/docs/algo/rollout_corr.md

 - Independent of `rollout_is` and `rollout_rs` settings
 - Typical values: `1e-4` to `1e-6` when enabled
 - Example: `1e-4` catches tokens 10,000x less likely

+### `rollout_is_batch_normalize` (bool)
+Apply batch normalization to IS weights.
+Default: `False`
+- `True`: Normalize IS weights to have mean=1.0 within each batch
+- `False`: Use raw (truncated) IS weights
+- Reduces variance by ensuring average weight is 1.0 per batch
+- Applied AFTER truncation to preserve truncation semantics
+- Only affects IS weight values, not rejection sampling

 ## Understanding the Framework: Components and Combinations